George SanSouci: Personal life

 SanSouci suffered a number of injuries during his career that took a toll on his competitive play.
 He had retired in 2002 because of neck surgery and then in 2003 began playing again.
 He then broke his left wrist in a car accident in 2004 and re-fractured it in another more serious car accident, resulting in new fractures to his wrist as well as his wife being severely burnt, in 2009.
 Since his first neck injury, SanSouci was battling addiction to pain killers and alcohol.
 He spoke openly about his prescription drug addiction as well as his alcohol addiction in an interview with go4pool.net.
 In the interview he claimed to be seven days sober.

 In 2006, SanSouci moved to Astoria, NY and made The Steinway Cafe Billiards his new home, where he was the house pro until his death in 2011.

 SanSouci always wanted to make sure everyone spelled his last name correctly.
 He has been quoted in many interviews, including one in 2009, for go4pool.net, that his last name is "SanSouci, no space in the middle please!
-If you add it then your spelling it wrong".
+If you add it then you're spelling it wrong".